< Back

+Are you ready for the new revenue recognition standard (ASC 606 / IFRS 15 Revenue from Contracts with Customers)?
 The core principle of the new revenue recognition standard is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+This post focuses on step 1 of the ASC 606 revenue model.

-ASC Topic 606 prescribes a new five-step model entities should follow in order to recognize revenue in accordance with the core principle.
+ASC 606 prescribes a new five-step model entities should follow in order to recognize revenue in accordance with the core principle.
 These five steps are:

 1. Identify the contract(s) with a customer.